-Kitchen cleaning tips, hacks, shortcuts; they’re all the same thing.
-The one thing for sure is, everyone loves a good tip that will make their life so much easier.
+Kitchen cleaning tips, hacks, and shortcuts; they’re all the same thing.
+The one thing for sure is, that everyone loves a good tip that will make their life so much easier.

 I’ve tried a lot of kitchen cleaning tips in my day, and today I’d like to share with you 8 of my favorite cleaning hacks to make your time in the kitchen quicker and less painful than it should be.

 Stick around until the end because I’ll be debunking 2 cleaning myths, and one, I can’t believe people do.